Ziang-Lu/Design-Patterns/2-Creational Patterns/2-Lazy Initialization Pattern.md

 => Lazy Initialization Pattern is a **creational pattern** of **delaying the initialization of objects until the first time it is needed**.

-This is typically accomplished by augmenting an accessor method to <u>check whether a private member, acting as a cache, has already been initialized.
+This is typically accomplished by augmenting an accessor method to check whether a private member, acting as a cache, has already been initialized.
 If it has, it is returned straight away.
-If not, a new instance is created, placed into the member variable, and returned to the caller just-in-time for its first use</u>.
+If not, a new instance is created, placed into the member variable, and returned to the caller just-in-time for its first use.

 <br>